sdowding/resume/README.md

 ###### March 2020 - Present, Toronto ON

-KOHO is a fintech focused on eliminating banking fees.
+KOHO is focused on eliminating banking fees in Canada.
 It allows customers to fund and spend for a cash account using a VISA card.

 #### Project: Migrating ████ to ██████████ (redacted)